NanoComp/meep/doc/docs/Python_Tutorials/Basics.md

 done
 ```

 Two-dimensional plots of the angular reflectance spectrum based on the simulated data and the analytic [Fresnel equations](https://en.wikipedia.org/wiki/Fresnel_equations) are generated using the Python script below.
 The plots are shown in the accompanying figure with four insets.
 The top left inset shows the simulated and analytic reflectance spectra at a wavelength of 0.6 μm.
 The top right inset shows the simulated reflectance spectrum as a function of the source wavelength λ and Bloch-periodic wavevector $k_x$: $R(\lambda, k_x)$.
 The lower left inset is a transformation of $R(\lambda, k_x)$ into $R(\lambda, \theta)$.
 Note how the range of angles depends on the wavelength.
 For a particular angle, the reflectance is a constant for all wavelengths due to the dispersionless dielectric.
 The lower right inset is the analytic reflectance spectrum computed using the Fresnel equations.
 There is agreement between the simulated and analytic results.
-[Brewster's angle](https://en.wikipedia.org/wiki/Brewster%27s_angle) (where the transmittance is 1 and the reflectance is 0) is tan<sup>-1</sup>(3.5/1)=74.1°, which is also verified by the simulated results.
+The [Brewster's angle](https://en.wikipedia.org/wiki/Brewster%27s_angle), where the transmittance is 1 and the reflectance is 0, is tan<sup>-1</sup>(3.5/1)=74.1°.
+This is also verified by the simulated results.

 In order to generate results for the missing portion of the reflectance spectrum (i.e., the white region), we will need to rerun the simulations for different wavelength spectra.